Exact Solutions in Log-Concave Maximum Likelihood Estimation: Introduction

 Theoretically, the algorithm used in \texttt{LogConcDEAD} finds the true optimal density, however, in practice, the answer is a numerical approximation.
 By changing the parameter \texttt{sigmatol} from default value $10^{-8}$ to $10^{-10}$, \texttt{LogConcDEAD} outputs four unique linear pieces, exactly as we observed in Figure \ref{figure: 14 point}.
 Although it might seem obvious that four is the correct number of linear pieces, in reality the situation is more complicated, see Example~\ref{finalexample}.
 How do we find the correct number of linear pieces?

 \end{example}

 The goal of this paper is to study exact solutions to log-concave maximum likelihood estimation.
 An exact solution will have three different meanings in this paper.
 First, one might hope that it is an algebraic number.
 This would enable exact symbolic computations by way of storing a floating point approximation of a number along with a polynomial that vanishes on it.
 Such computations are not possible for transcendental numbers.
-Thus, the first main result of our paper is Theorem \ref{th:transcend}, which states that the heights at the sample points of the logarithm of the log-concave density estimate are, in general, transcendental.
+Thus, the first main result of our paper is Theorem \ref{th:transcend}, which states that the heights at the sample points of the logarithm of the log-concave density estimate are transcendental for an open ball of weights.

 Second, in light of Theorem \ref{th:transcend}, we would like to express the maximum likelihood estimator in closed form using well-known mathematical operations and functions, although not necessarily elementary functions.
 In the simplest case of one cell in one dimension, we derive the log-concave density estimator in closed form using the generalized $W$-Lambert function, see Proposition~\ref{lemma:one_dim_one_cell}.
 It is known that the generalized $W$-Lambert function is not an elementary function.
 More generally, solving the MLE can be restated as a collection of polynomial-exponential systems of equations, which have been studied in the literature.
 However, even in the case of two equations, only bounds on solutions are known~\cite{Maignan:1998}.
 This suggests that it might be difficult to express the log-concave maximum likelihood estimator in closed form.
 As an alternative, we turn to Smale's $\alpha$-theory, which we describe briefly now.